 - Use Ansible Vault in playbooks to protect sensitive data

 - Use provided documentation to look up specific information about Ansible modules and commands

 As with all Red Hat performance-based exams, configurations must persist after reboot without intervention.

-Red Hat encourages you to consider taking Red Hat System Administration I (RH124), Red Hat System Administration II (RH134), and Red Hat System Administration III: Linux Automation (RH294) to help prepare.
+Red Hat encourages you to consider taking Red Hat System Administration I (RH124), Red Hat System Administration II (RH134), and Red Hat Enterprise Linux Automation with Ansible (RH294) to help prepare.
 Attendance in these classes is not required; students can choose to take just the exam.

 While attending Red Hat classes can be an important part of your preparation, attending class does not guarantee success on the exam.
 Previous experience, practice, and native aptitude are also important determinants of success.